hyeonghun1/hyeonghun1.github.io/_pages/cv.md

 **Rocketry outreach** New River Valley, VA
 *Floyd Elementary School Outreach* February 2019

 * Helped organize and run a day-long outreach event with Floyd Elementary School to expose 251 students (grades 1-5) to STEM and rocketry.
-Educated students with a short lesson relating their science class topics to rocketry, and subsequently helped students design and build their own ``bubble rockets'' powered by effervescent tablets as detailed in NASA's ``Build a Bubble-Powered Rocket'' lesson plan.
+Educated students with a short lesson relating their science class topics to rocketry, and subsequently helped students design and build their own "bubble rockets" powered by effervescent tablets as detailed in NASA's "Build a Bubble-Powered Rocket" lesson plan.

 *Blacksburg High School FlatSat Project* January 2018 – August 2018